JvRok/terraform-aws-ec2-kubernetes-cluster/README.md

 # Kubernetes Terraform EC2 Example

 This repo is created to flesh out my understanding of Kubernetes + Terraform through creating a basic K8s cluster using AWS elements + EC2
+Many elements of this are insecure, to allow this to be spin-up, spin-down when needed for further experimentation, It is not intended to remain up, hosting a prod-like workload.

 <!-- TOC -->